 Doesn't a day surrounded by the glistening aquamarine sea, exploring some of Croatia's most stunning islands and incredible natural wonders sound a lot more fun?
 We certainly think so!

-Split is within easy reach of some of the most beautiful islands in all of Croatia and this tour will bring you to explore five them in just a single day: Bisevo, Vis, Budikovac, Paklinski and Hvar.
+Split is within easy reach of some of the most beautiful islands in all of Croatia and this tour will bring you to explore five of them in just a single day: Bisevo, Vis, Budikovac, Paklinski, and Hvar.

 Includes and Excludes

 Entrance ticket for Blue Cave

 Use of snorkel equipment

 07:05h - 07:15h